False claims and misleading impressions

 A buyer wants to purchase a car for a particular purpose and he tells this to the car dealer.
 The car dealer knows the car isn’t suitable for John's purpose, but doesn’t say this.
 The car dealer's silence can amount to misleading conduct.

-Wildly exaggerated claims (puffery) can be misleading
+Wildly exaggerated claims (puffery)

 ‘Puffery’ refers to wildly exaggerated and vague claims about a product or service that no one could treat seriously.
 For example, a restaurant claims they have the ‘best steaks on earth’.
 These types of statements are generally not considered misleading.